 Minimum liability auto insurance is something you’re legally required to have.
 Find out what factors could influence the cost of your coverage, along with ways to potentially reduce your rates.

 Driving a vehicle is inherently dangerous.
 According to the National Highway Traffic Safety Administration, 2.31 million people were injured and 32,719 people died in vehicle collisions in 2013 alone.
-These troubling numbers indicate not only why car insurance is a good idea, but why states make it mandatory for you to have some sort of insurance coverage before you hit the road.
+These troubling numbers indicate why car insurance is a good idea.
+They also show why states require drivers to have some sort of insurance coverage before you hit the road.

-The problem is that there is really no way to anticipate your insurance costs when trying to calculate how much it will take to keep your car running and legal.
+Butt there's really no way to anticipate insurance costs when trying to calculate how much it will take to keep your car running and legal.
 Auto payments stay fixed, title and gas prices only go up incrementally, but auto insurance premium rates seem to fluctuate as if by some mystical formula.

-Luckily, it does not take a math wizard to have some idea of what your costs will be, as long as you are knowledgeable about how insurance rates are calculated.
+Luckily, it doesn't take a math wizard to have some idea what your costs will be.
+You just need to be knowledgeable about how insurance rates are calculated.
 Premium calculations can seem like a dice roll, but in reality they are governed by some fairly consistent variables.
 While you might not be able to guess the dollar amount of these factors, you can still anticipate your costs.
 You can potentially reduce these costs by paying attention to what insurers focus on.